sunpy/ndcube/docs/ndcube.rst

 -----------------

-In the case of some datasets, there may be additional translations that between the array elements and real world coordinates that are not included in the WCS.
+In the case of some datasets, there may be additional translations between the array elements and real world coordinates that are not included in the WCS.
 Consider a 3-D data cube from a rastering slit-spectrograph instrument.
-The first axis corresponds to the x-position of the slit as it steps across a region of interest in a set pattern.
+The first axis corresponds to the x-position of the slit as it steps across a region of interest in a given pattern.
 The second corresponds to latitude along the slit.
 And the third axis corresponds to wavelength.
-However, first axis also corresponds to time, as it takes time for the slit to move and then take another exposure which results in a new spectrogram (y-position vs. wavelength).
-It would be very useful to have the time of each position in the x-axis associated with the time at which the exposure was taken, but the WCS can only handle one translation per axis.
+However, the first axis also corresponds to time, as it takes time for the slit to move and then take another exposure which results in a new spectrogram (y-position vs. wavelength).
+It would be very useful to have the measurement times associated along the x-axis associated.
+However, the WCS can only handle one translation per axis.

 Fortunately, `~ndcube.NDCube` has a solution to this.
-Values at integer (pixel) steps along an axis can be stored within the object and accessed via the `~ndcube.NDCube.extra_coords()` property.
+Values at integer (pixel) steps along an axis can be stored within the object and accessed via the `~ndcube.NDCube.extra_coords` property.
 To attach extra coordinates to an `~ndcube.NDCube` instance, provide a iterable of tuples of the form (`str`, `int`, `~astropy.units.Quantity` or `list`) where the 0th entry gives the name of the coordinate, the